 Read more about what help is available and how caregivers can make a difference to your loved one’s life at Landmark Health.

 Broaching a sensitive topic like care shouldn’t be done spontaneously in the moment (or even worse, in an argument).
 Before the conversation take the time to prepare.

 Know what type of care is available and have an idea about what kind of care you think your loved one would benefit from.
 Do they need someone to come into their home and help them with their routines?
 Or would they benefit from assisted or active senior living accommodation?

 If you are in control of your parent’s finances, calculate what they can afford.
 If their budget does not stretch to care, have a conversation with siblings over what financial assistance they can provide before you broach the subject with your parents.
 If you can present them with an option that is within their budget and with clear calculations of how the care will be financed, it will neutralize their argument that they can’t afford it.

 When broaching the subject, do it in person where possible and ensure there are no other distractions.
 Treat them like an adult and don’t talk down to them.
 It is their life you are talking about and they have a say in what happens to them.

 Ask questions about what they want.
-Broaching the subject should be a conversation not a soliloquy.
+Broaching the subject should be a conversation, not a soliloquy.
 Ask if they think they would benefit from assistance.
+Take their opinions, likes and dislikes into consideration when you set out to find senior care for them.
 Don’t interrupt them and listen to anything they have to say on the matter.

 Try to put yourself in their shoes, but at the same time, get them to understand that by not accepting help, they are increasing your workload and adding to your responsibilities.